brewaa/stellar-checkout/README.md

   	type: function,
   	required: false
   },
-  redirectUrl: {	// The URL to redirect the user to after a succesfully completed transaction
+  redirectUrl: {	// The URL to redirect the user to after a successfully completed transaction
   	type: String,
   	required: false
   },